justinethier/cyclone/examples/callbacks/Readme.md

-A sample application to demonstrate how to make simple, limited calls into Scheme code from C. See the code for more information.
+`limited-scm-call-from-c.scm` - A sample application to demonstrate how to make simple, limited calls into Scheme code from C. See the code for more information.